 Skip to content

-Fix: Sandbox not Allowed on Safari browser
+Fix: Sandbox not Allowed in Safari browser on iPhone & iPad

 Fixing Safari app on iPhone error saying 'Sandbox not Allowed'?
 Troubleshoot and resolve this issue to ensure the smooth operation of Safari on your iPhone.